UuqV/kathryn-lovell-tech/content/blog/2020-02-18-selectors/index.md

 };
 ```

 This would work for just one filter.
-But with the Oranges filter, the Date filter, you’d have to somehow check each one in the reducer for each one.
-This is also screaming of a redux antipattern: you’re not really supposed to read state in the reducers, just write, and your data could be out of stale here.
+But with the Oranges and the Date filter, you’d have to somehow check each one in the reducer for each one.
+This is also screaming of a redux antipattern: you’re not really supposed to read state in the reducers, just write, and your data could be stale here.

 So what in the world do we do?
 What I found on the subject confirms the suspicion of an anti-pattern: our state is our “source of truth,” we shouldn’t eliminate state on the basis of a temporary filter.
 The only thing we need the state to store is whether the filter is on or not.
 The filter should indeed be part of the render cycle for the component, and the function responsible for preparing the state for a view is good old mapDispatchToProps: